+hew women's liberation of the process of organizing in grou Is in the process of organizing in New York City, At our last meeting we voted to endorse the general political thrust of the Socialist Workshop pam-phlet, "Women's Liberation-Revolu-tion-The Class Struggle."
+We are tion-The Class Struggle."
+We are having on-going discussions about pro-gram and perspectives for the women's liberation struggle.
 At this point we are mainly a study and discussion group.
-Some of our members are involved in women's liberation for the first time through this group.
-We need to educate and inform ourselves further about women's liberation and the bistory of women's strugation and the bistory of women's strugation and the bistory of women's strugourselves further about women's liber-ation and the history of women's strug-gles, as well as revolutionary politics in general.
+Some of our members are involved in women's lib-eration for the first time through this group.
+We need to educate and inform ourselves further about women's liber-ation and the bistory of women's strugourselves further about women's liber-ation and the history of women's strug-gles, as well as revolutionary politics in general.
 Binding us together is our belief that the liberation of women, along with all other specially oppressed sections of society can be achieved only with a socialist revolution by the working class and that the struggle for women's liberation must be waged accordingly. accordingly.

-women's incertaint must be wages accordingly.

-We are very enthusiastic about the prospect of uniting with other groups sharing a socialist perspective to form a national women's liberation organization with working class politics.
-Besides reading and discussion, our group plans to be active in the movement as a whole--participating in demonstrations, actions, projects along with other groups.
+worken's interation must be waged accordingly.
+We are very enthusiastic about the prospect of uniting with other groups sharing a socialist perspective to form a national wormen's liberation organi-zation with working class politics.
+Besides reading and discussion, our group plans to be active in the move-ment as a whole-participating in de-monstrations, actions, projects along with other groups.
 We are an open, non-exclusionist organization; it will be our politics which will define our membership.
-We velcome the participation of those men who have demonstrated their seriousness toward women's liberation struggles and commen's liberation struggles and commen's liberation struggles and commitment to ending women's oppression.
+We welcome the parti-cipation of those men who have demon-strated their seriousness toward wo-men's liberation struggles and commen's liberation struggles and commitment to ending women's oppression.
 Our activities will be publicized through WOMEN AND REVOLUTION.
 We plan to contribute articles to future issues and to distribute the paper in the New York area.
 Contact us in New York through Toni at 942-6468, or Karen at 569-1180.